- Docs

-The Logdriver is deployed alongside the TSP and includes health check endpoints and optional configuration by environment variables to tune performance.
+The Tenant Security Logdriver (TSL) is deployed alongside the Tenant Security Proxy (TSP).
+The service includes health check endpoints, and it can be further configured using optional environment variables to tune performance.

 Configuration